-The Commission considers that implementation of these rules will need more than the one year period contemplated by the Panel in their proposed rule change.
+The Commission considers that it will take a period of time for these policy changes to be implemented, which will be more than the one year period contemplated by the Panel in their proposed rule change.

 The Commission notes the concerns raised by jurisdictional governments in relation to the ability of the current reliability settings to deliver sufficient investment generation capacity.
 The Commission considers that the reliability settings, in the absence of significant market uncertainty, are likely to provide sufficient investment in generation capacity to the market.
 However, as a result of market uncertainty discussed in Chapter 5, there is a risk that the current reliability settings may not result in sufficient investment to meet the reliability standard in all NEM regions.
 Therefore, until the reliability standards and settings are reviewed against current and future market conditions, there is benefit in retaining the RERT.